grantcolley/atlas/README.md

 # Authentication
 Atlas uses [Auth0](https://auth0.com/) as its authentication provider.
 Create a free account with [Auth0](https://auth0.com/signup?place=header&type=button&text=sign%20up), register the **Atlas.API** and **Atlas.Blazor.Web.App**, and create users in the Auth0 dashboard.

-## Create Auth0 Role
+## Create an Auth0 Role
 In the [Auth0](https://auth0.com/) dashboard create a role called `atlas-user`.
 This role must be assigned to all users wishing to access the Atlas application.
 ![Alt text](/readme-images/Auth0_Role.png?raw=true "Auth0 Role")

 ## Create Auth0 Users
-Create Auth0 users and assign the `atlas-user` role.
-Authenticated users must be assigned the `atlas-user` role, and the user's Auth0 email claim is mapped to the email of an authorised user in the Atlas datastore.
+Create Auth0 users.
+The user's [Auth0](https://auth0.com/) email claim is mapped to the email of an authorised user in the Atlas datastore.
+Authenticated users must be assigned the `atlas-user` role.
 ![Alt text](/readme-images/Auth0_User.png?raw=true "Auth0 User")

 ![Alt text](/readme-images/Auth0_User_Role.png?raw=true "Auth0 User Role")